-- Graduated from the National University of Health Sciences in 1992.
+- Galante graduated from the National University of Health Sciences in 1992.

-- This curriculum, which first requires a bachelor’s degree, consists of a minimum 4,200 hours of study in classroom, laboratory, and clinical settings—equivalent to that of a medical doctor.
+- This curriculum, which first requires a bachelor’s degree, consists of a minimum of 4,200 hours of study in classroom, laboratory and clinical settings—equivalent to that of a medical doctor.

-- To become a licensed chiropractor in Illinois, Dr. Galante completed a certification exam with the National Board of Chiropractic Examiners.
+- To become a licensed chiropractor in Illinois, Dr. Galante completed numerous certification exams with the National Board of Chiropractic Examiners.

-- Illinois requires a minimum 150 hours per 3-year renewal period—60 hours of formal coursework, and 90 hours of consultations, medical writing, teaching, teleconferences, and peer review.
+- Illinois requires a minimum of 150 hours per 3-year renewal period—60 hours of formal coursework and 90 hours of consultations, medical writing, teaching, teleconferences and peer review.

-- Earned a certification in the Cox Technic for Lumbar Spine, at the National University of Health Sciences in 2001.
+- Galante earned a certification in the Cox Technic for Lumbar Spine at the National University of Health Sciences in 2001.

 - While about 63.7% of chiropractic physicians practice the Cox Technic, only 2-4% of chiropractors are certified in the procedure, which requires a 30-hour course followed by written and practical exams.

-- In 2017, Dr. Galante participated in the second course offered of the Cox Technique in cervical spine, and is now certified in the Cox Technic for Cervical Spine.
+- In 2017, Dr. Galante participated in the second course offered by the Cox Technique in the cervical spine and is now certified in the Cox Technic for Cervical Spine.

 - Certification requires a minimum of 100 hours of post-doctoral education in specialized sports medicine topics, followed by an exam with the American Chiropractic Board of Sports Physicians.

-- Maintains membership in both the Illinois Chiropractic Society and the American Chiropractic Association.
+- Galante maintains membership in both the Illinois Chiropractic Society and the American Chiropractic Association.

-- Author of The Sciatica Survival Guide, a valuable resource for educating patients on this condition.
+- In addition to treating sciatica, Dr. Galante is also the author of The Sciatica Survival Guide, a valuable resource for educating patients on this condition.